 - This course is designed to meet people at all levels.
 No prior experience with birds is required, but if you are already tuned into the world of birds, we will group you with like-minded peers.
 Our team of expert birders will tailor your experience to your experience!

 We are SO excited to be partnering with the Ecology School on the Saco River in Saco, Maine for this program.
 Their beautiful and NEW campus at Riverbend Farm is environmentally designed to, in their words, “create a symbiotic relationship between people and all aspects of the built environment.”
 Set upon 96 acres, their green, the campus was built to the “Living Building Challenge” to model conservation and to maximize the location with sweeping views and outdoor spaces.
 The farm also includes permaculture spaces and over three miles of well maintained trails.

 Tuition for this program is $700.
 This allows us to pay our staff fairly for their time, provide scholarships to those who need it and to pay our partner, the Ecology School, for meals and accommodations.
 Nutritious meals will begin with dinner Friday and end with lunch on Sunday.
 Please check the Ecology school’s website to better understand dormitory accommodations.
-We do have limited financial aid available.
+We do have limited financial aid available (50% off and 25% off).
 When registering, please select the tuition that you can afford.
 In addition, we have set aside discounted tuition for those who identify as Black, Indigenous, and/or a Person or Color (BIPOC).
 At this time, we are not offering a day-rate.
-Register by February 15 to receive our EARLY BIRD discount!
-At checkout, enter EARLY as the discount code.

 We will require a negative test within 24 hours of arrival regardless of your vaccination status.
 Those who’ve had the unfortunate experience of already having had COVID will need a doctor’s note exempting them from testing.
 Masks will be required in all indoor spaces.